 Ep.
 123: “Shot to the Heart” Featuring Dr. Charles Murry

 Dr. Charles Murry is the Woods Professor of Pathology, Bioengineering and Medicine/Cardiology at the University of Washington.
 He also serves as Director of the UW’s Heart Regeneration Program, with the goal of achieving stem cell-based heart regeneration in patients.
-Dr. Charles Murry has recently published a paper that used stem cell derived heart cells to treat heart damage in monkeys.
-It’s a really remarkable study and we hope you enjoy the conversation.
+He has recently published a paper that used stem cell derived heart cells to treat heart damage in monkeys.

 Resources and Links